SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/index.md

 ---
+title: Introduction
-title: pocket_crm
+uid: pocket_crm
-description:
+description: Introduction to SuperOffice pocket CRM
-author: {github-id} # Your GitHub alias.
+author: {github-id}
 keywords:
+so.topic: concept
 ---

 # Your office in your pocket!